meikaik/CS349/assignments/a1/a1grades.md

 5. [2/2] When arrow keys are pressed, the Frog moves 50px to the direction specified with the arrow key.

-6. [1/2] Redraw window at frame rate 30FPS as a default setting.
+6. [2/2] Redraw window at frame rate 30FPS as a default setting.
 Change the frame rate based on the function parameter. (ex.
 Change frame rate to 60FPS if you > ./a1-basic 60).

--1 frame rate cannot be changed - get error "./a1-basic: no file or directory found"

 7. [2/2] The Frog should always stay inside of the window.
 For example, the Frog should not go outside of the window in a Down key event when the Frog is at the bottom of the window.
 In this case, the Frog should stay in place.